SilbigerLab/Titrator/Protocols/TitratorSOP.md

 		1. *(Destination: labX_data > Data)*
 	7. Record the Date, Zero Point, Slope, pH 4, pH 7, pH 10, and Notes
 		1. The Notes are used to determine the age of the buffer.
-		2. To gather Zero Point and Slope, go to LabX > Click Data > look for “Result Sets” on the Data Tab bar (Top Left) > Click “Last 24 hours” > Click pH CAL” > Record the data onto Excel
+		2. To gather Zero Point and Slope, go to LabX > Click Data > look for “Result Sets” on the Data Tab bar (Top Left) > Click “Last 24 hours” > Doiuble click pH CAL” > Record the data for slope and zero point onto the Excel spreadsheet.
 			1. *As an alternative: Go to the Titrator tablet and if the tablet displays that the Calibration is done, press OK to view the Zero Point and Slope.*
-		3. To gather data for each pH, go to Result Set, then “last 24 hours,” then click on Results (click the Raw Data tab).
+		3. To gather data for each pH, click the Raw Data tab from the same pH CAL Results Set.
-			1. On the top, look for “E”, you’re going to use that number as a calibration.
+			1. Look for the “E” mV value for each pH, and record the "E" values on the spreadsheet.
-				1. Note: The results should be displayed as pH 4 from the top while pH 10 is at the bottom.
+				1. Note: The results should be displayed in order from pH of 4, 7, then 10 as you scroll down in the raw data results page.
 	8. Once the calibrations are complete, remove the cups from the Autosampler and dispose them into the into a plastic reagent bottle, respective of their pH.
+	       1. If the pH buffers need replacing, dispose of the buffers by pouring 4 and 10 down the sink simultaneously while running the faucet.
+Then pour the 7 buffer.
+Rince the pH buffer cups with water and hang them on the rack to dry.
 	9. Save document and set the destination to the “Data” Folder.

 5. <a name="Running_a_titration"></a> **Running_a_titration**